ideabosque/openai_assistant_engine/README.md

 5. **Conclusion**: The video concludes with a summary of the chatbots' capabilities and potential applications.

 This demonstration will help you visualize the interaction process and understand how the chatbots handle user queries in real-time.

-#### Example Video Demonstration

-In this video demonstration, you will see the chatbot script in action.
-This demonstration will help you visualize the interaction process and understand how the chatbot handles user queries in real-time.